 During the drafting stage of your Trust Deed, your trustee will advise you what you should do in relation to your creditors until it’s approved.

 You will have to declare any inheritance or windfalls above the value of £500 to the Insolvency Practitioner.
 Regular overtime and bonuses will also be taken in to consideration and there may be restrictions on your expenditure.

 If you incur debts after the date of approval, these debts will not be included into the solution and you will need to continue to pay your Trust Deed contribution.

 Will my credit rating be affected?

 All debt solutions should be very carefully considered.
-If you are based in Scotland, struggling with debt issues and need advice on your options, we are happy to refer you to appropriately regulated debt solutions practices who can offer advice on all solutions.
+If you are based in Scotland, struggling with debt issues and need debt advice on your options, we are happy to refer you to appropriately regulated debt solutions practices who can offer debt advice on all solutions.

 Are you struggling to pay day-to-day bills, or to keep up with loan repayments and other financial commitments?
 Find out about the options available to clear your debts.
 But don’t make any decisions on your own.
 Get independent expert advice.